 *Requires webcam and microphone

-*Chromebooks and ThinkPads do not work with RLB, but students can rent iPads & laptops from ACC
+*Students can rent iPads & laptops from ACC

-INSTRUCTIONAL METHODOLOGY: Online
+INSTRUCTIONAL METHODOLOGY: Online, Asynchronous (ONL)

 This is an online course; you won’t be attending lectures or an orientation.
 Students enrolling in Distance Learning courses will need maturity, ability, and self-discipline to successfully complete the requirements.
 The student will be required to do the same amount of work and the same quality of work as students enrolling in the in-class sections.
 Distance Learning courses are designed for mature and capable students endowed with a great degree of self-discipline and responsibility.
 Keep in mind that the course load is equivalent to a 16-week college course, even if you’ve signed up for the 5-, 6-, 8- or 12-week course.
 It transfers to 4-year schools like Texas, Texas State, A&M, Tech, etc. It’s doable if you put in the time, effort and thought, but it’s not an easy backdoor route to college credit.
 Those in the 5-week sessions, for instance, should plan on spending at least 3 hours per day on coursework.
 You won’t be handed a “review sheet” before the exams so as to avoid real work (as often requested).
 You’ll create your own notes by reading chapters in conjunction with learning objectives.
 Early in the course, put the course deadlines listed in Blackboard into your personal calendar.
 Please review the ACC Distance Education General Information available at: review the ACC Distance Education General Information.
 Students will use the Blackboard learning management system for assignment instructions, submitting assignments, and collaboration.